 The Montana Rural Physician Incentive Trust Fund was established to facilitate payment of qualified educational debts of rural physicians who serve communities or populations that are medically underserved and where there is a demonstrated need for medical services.
 The trust is funded by fees assessed to all Montana allopathic and osteopathic medical students participating in the WICHE and WWAMI programs.
-More information including eligibility requirements and applications for this program can be found here.

 Montana Institutional Nursing Incentive Program

 The Montana Institutional Nursing Incentive Program is a loan reimbursement program for individuals who are licensed to practice as a registered professional nurse and who are currently employed as a full-time registered professional nurse by either the Montana state prison or the Montana state hospital.
-More information on this program can be found here.

 Remember you can receive FREE help.
 Do not pay for assistance when you can get help for free!
 As you research loan forgiveness programs, keep in mind: